choukden/HPECP/API/readme.md

+# Welcome to the HPE Container Platform API series

 Want to view the Jupyter Notebook online before downloading the file? just click on the file HPECP-Intro-API.ipynb.
 GitHub will render the Jupyter Notebook for you.